Salisbury (SA)

 Table Chart PROFILE FAQ

-Salisbury features high concentrations of lone person households and group households, with a lower-than-average median household size
+Salisbury features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households account for 60.9% of all households, including 26.2% couples with children, 18.9% couples without children, and 14.5% single parent families.
-Non-family households constitute the remaining 39.1%, with lone person households at 34.8% and group households comprising 4.2%.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.7.
+Family households constitute 60.9% of all households, including 26.2% couples with children, 18.9% couples without children, and 14.5% single parent families.
+Non-family households account for the remaining 39.1%, with lone person households at 34.8% and group households comprising 4.2%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households